DaveFriedman/cs50web/Lecture 3 Django/lecture 3 notes.md

 ## Routes
 The most basic route is the index, at ```/```, and requests to it are handled by a function that represents a view.
+Views.py describes what a user sees when they view a particular route.

 In hello/views.py:
 ```from django.http import HttpResponse```